 Develop Software and Business Expertise

-Although you don’t need to have a degree in computer science to start your software company, running a business is as professional as it gets and you need to have a skill at least in finance, accounting, human resource management, or marketing.
+Although you don’t need to have a degree in computer science to start your software company, running a business is as professional as it gets and you need to have a skill at least in finance, accounting online, human resource management, or marketing.

 You can even get an entry job at another software development company and work in a managerial position, to have a view of how operations are run.
 While this may be a long way of learning, you’ll come out a stronger leader and a better communicator in the long run.
 Pay close attention in particular to the problems of end users that other software companies are not solving.
 This will inspire your idea.